In this video, we'll cover shortcuts for hiding and unhiding rows and columns.

 You can also work with multiple columns at the same time.

-To unhide columns, make a selection that spans the hidden columns, and use Control Shift 0.
+To unhide columns again, make a selection that spans the hidden columns, and use Control Shift 0.

 To hide rows, use Control + 9.